AllyTally/VVVVVV-Text/README.md

 To install, type `pip3 install git+https://github.com/AllyTally/VVVVVV-Text#egg=vvvvvv-text` in your terminal.

 To run the program, use `python3 -m vvvvvv-text` in your terminal.
+Feel free to create a batch/shell script that runs this command so it's easier to open.

 If you are unable to use `pip3` or `python3`, try `pip` and `python`.

 ### Without git:
 First, clone/download the repo, using the big green button above.
 Then run `pip3 install -r requirements.txt` in your terminal.

 To run the program, run `python3 vvvvvv-text.py` in your terminal.
 Make sure you run this in the folder containing `vvvvvv-text.py`.
+Feel free to create a batch/shell script that runs this command so it's easier to open.

 If you are unable to use `pip3` or `python3`, try `pip` and `python`.